Thommond/Maze-Deluxe/README.md

 # Maze-Deluxe
 Maze deluxe was my semester project in December 2019.
-This game is a JavaScript multi level maze adventure game.
+This game is a JavaScript multi level Maze adventure game.

 ## Usage